Karel Blažej Kopřiva

-Karel Blažej Kopřiva (1756 - 1785), Czech composer, organist and regenschori.

-Karel Blažej Kopřiva (or Karl Blasius Kopriva; 9 February 1756 in Cítoliby - 15 May 1785 in Cítoliby) was a Czech organist and composer from a family of musicians.
+Karel Blažej Kopřiva (or Karl Blasius Kopřiva; 9 February 1756 – 15 May 1785) was a Czech organist and composer.
+He came from a family of musicians.

 Life and career

-Kopřiva studied first with his father, the composer Václav Jan Kopřiva (1708–1789), and later with Josef Seger in Prague.
-Then he became organist at the St. Jacob's Church in Cítoliby.
+Kopřiva was born on 9 February 1756 in Cítoliby, Bohemia.
+He studied first with his father, the composer Václav Jan Kopřiva (1708–1789), and later with Josef Seger in Prague.
+Then he became organist at the Church of St. James the Great in Cítoliby.
 He is especially renowned for his numerous concertos and fairs.

-His brother Jan Jáchym Kopřiva (1754-1792) was also a notable musician.
+His brother Jan Jáchym Kopřiva (1754–1792) was also a notable musician.

+He died on 15 May 1785 in Cítoliby.